 Once a comprehensive study of users (both existing customers and market users), competitors, and market have been conducted, it becomes easier to determine a launch date that will present the most opportunity for success among factors such as market cycles, competitor releases and customer buying trends.

 Creating a plan of action towards preparing, analyzing and responding to launch implies an understanding of the dependencies and requirements that need to be met in order to finish strongly and launch an application.
-Prefontaine would strategize his time per lap, and while he was running, would adjust pace to stay out front without blowing the last lap or turn.
+Prefontaine would strategize his time per lap and while he was running, would adjust pace to stay out front without blowing the last lap or turn.

 Launching isn’t just the tap of a button, it’s a series of checkpoints that needs careful attention and consideration.
 As Alex Walz at Apptentive describes, many companies “fall into the trap of thinking submitting an app to the app stores is the same as launching an app.
-As they wait for the downloads to come, they realize—all too late—the fallacy of this assumption.”
+As they wait for the downloads to come, they realize - all too late - the fallacy of this assumption.”
 If you’ve taken the appropriate measures to study, develop a strong market product and pinpoint an ideal launch date, the next step towards a strong launch involves creating a plan that requires action from multiple departments such as marketing, product, IT, and possibly, customer support (if your product involves finance, hardware, on-site service, etc).

 For the design and development team, a key component of launch planning is timelining the various points of being feature complete, testing and launch prep.
 Don’t allow feature development to eat into designated testing and launch prep time.
 This is precious time and cannot be sacrificed; remember, it’s not just crossing the line, it’s whether or not the launch finishes strongly.
 When it comes to promoting an app launch across media channels, especially in trusted industry outlets, timing and planning is INCREDIBLY CRUCIAL.
 Typically, you’ll want to give industry journalists a sneak peek at your app, and possibly, accompanying hardware or service, prior to public launch.
-If you take this approach, the product needs to be as close to market ready as possible, and you should provide full transparency to the press when it comes to features or functionality that are still a work in progress, along with the intended solution that will be present at launch.
+If you take this approach, the product needs to be as close to market ready as possible.
+You should provide full transparency to the press when it comes to features or functionality that are still a work in progress, along with the intended solution that will be present at launch.

 I once worked on a web app that engaged avid gamers in opportunities or campaigns to compete against each other towards fundraising for charitable foundations or causes.
 Prior to launch and without notice to the project team, the client decided to promote and provide access to the app across multiple media outlets throughout the gaming industry.
 Given that the application was about 2 months away from being launch ready and the project team wasn’t allowed an opportunity to create a specific “test-drive experience” for media promotion purposes, it was a disastrous move for this startup because reporters were given unguided access to the staging version of the app.